Aetopia/ZetaConfig/README.md

 2. Ingame Sharpness is set to Max when Minimum Framerate set to `960` the option is set to max to compensate for this for any quality/sharpness lost due to aggressive dynamic resolution scaling.

 3. Borderless Fullscreen is disabled.
-This is intentionally done offload borderless window functionality to Window Display Mode Tool.
+This is intentionally done offload borderless window functionality to Borderless Window Extended.

 >You see the Pros and Cons of the Minimium Framerate setting can be seen here:
 > https://github.com/Aetopia/Minimum-Framerate-Halo-Infinite